Bridgerton “Oceans Apart” Review

 - Watching the Featheringtons be sent away from the party actually hurt?
 It had to happen, but Penelope doesn’t deserve that in spite of the fact that she brought it upon herself, but we’ll get into that more in the finale.

-What are your thoughts on Bridgerton’s seventh episode?
-Do tell us in the comments below.
+Now streaming on Netflix: What are your thoughts on Bridgerton’s “Oceans Apart?”
+Let us know in the comments below.